matze-dd/Tex2txt/README.md

 Unknown macros and environments are silently ignored while keeping their arguments and bodies, respectively; they can be listed with option --unkn.
 Declared macros can be used recursively.
-As in TeX, macro resolution consumes white space (possibly including a line break) between macro name and next non-space character within the current paragraph.
+As in TeX, macro expansion consumes white space (possibly including a line break) between macro name and next non-space character within the current paragraph.